x4dr/Fen/endworld/combat.md

 1. **Pick a targetable sector.** Only facing sectors can be targeted directly.
 See [Mech Generation](endworld/mecha/mecha) for how sectors are defined.
    The GM decides which facing sectors are available based on positioning (e.g., Front if face-to-face, Rear if flanked).

 2. **Called shots** let the attacker shift the hit before rolling.
-Each shift costs 1 malus die.
-Max shifts before hitting 5 malus dice.
+Each shift costs 1 malus die, to a maximum of 5.

 3. **After the roll**, the attack roll's own [resonance](endworld/ewrules#resonance) shifts the hit:
    - **Defender shifts**: total amplitude of frequencies 1-5.
 The defender pushes the hit toward a less critical sector.